- 1. One room at a time

 7. Keep kitchen countertops clear

-Keeping surfaces clear of clutter is a prime organizational trick in any room, but it’s particularly relevant when it comes to organizing kitchen countertops.
-As well as looking smarter, it makes for a more functional cookspace and an easier clean down afterwards.
+Keeping surfaces clear of clutter is a prime organizational trick in any room, but it’s particularly relevant when organizing kitchen countertops.
+As well as looking smarter, it makes for a more functional cook space and an easier clean-down afterward.

-Keep appliances to a minimum, just one or two that you use everyday – stow the rest away.
-Group smaller, like items together on trays or in containers to keep them as one – tea and coffee making essentials, cooking oils and seasonings for example.
-Limit garish packaging by decanting into coordinating storage where you can.
-Make wall space work hard with shelving, hooks, rails and magnetic strips to hold utensils and knives.
+Keep appliances to a minimum; just one or two you use daily – stow the rest away.
+Group smaller, like items together on trays or in containers to keep them as one – tea and coffee-making essentials, cooking oils and seasonings, for example.
+Limit garish packaging by decanting it into coordinating storage where you can.
+Make wall space work hard with shelving, hooks, rails, and magnetic strips to hold utensils and knives.

 9. Be mindful when styling surfaces